yarri/ImageScaler/README.md

 Filters
 -------

-Image processing can be affected using filters.
+Image processing can be affected by the use of filters.
 There are two types of filters.

 * **After scale filters**<br>
   These filters are executed right after the scaling.
 The Imagick object is passed to them.<br>
   After scaling filter must be an instance of *Pupiq\ImageScaler\AfterScaleFilter*
 * **After save filters**<br>
   These filters are executed right after the saving image to to the output file.
 The filename is passed to them.<br>
-  After saving filters must be an instance of *Pupiq\ImageScaler\AfterSaveFilter*
+  After save filters must be an instance of *Pupiq\ImageScaler\AfterSaveFilter*

 In both types of filter, details about the desired transformation are also passed to them.